Types of Fraud

 You will also want to refer any investigators to your attorney once you have retained one.
 Often, insurance agencies or other parties will have internal investigators begin asking questions prior to the involvement of law enforcement officials.
 We often see clients getting into trouble because they give these investigators confused or conflicting information while they are flustered or stressed.
 It’s very easy for a prosecutor to use these discrepancies against you later on.
 Your best bet is to say as little as possible while allowing your attorney to handle the matter.

 Follow your attorney’s advice to the letter, and obtain any and all documents as you are requested to do so.
 Your attorney won’t ask you for anything that isn’t absolutely vital to your defense.
 Get this information to your attorney promptly.
 Lisa Shapiro Strauss actually launches her own investigation into the matter to help ensure that you are well-prepared for the upcoming trial.
 Often, it becomes necessary to hire experts to pour through mountains of paperwork and documentation in order to examine it for opportunities which can be used in the crafting of your defense.
-You will miss those opportunities if you do not work with your lawyer to provide the necessary information.
+You will miss those opportunities if you do not work with your theft lawyer to provide the necessary information.

 What would be the consequences of a conviction?